Platform Capabilities & Constraints

 Big Object limitations

 Big Objects are not a drop-in replacement for standard objects.
-You cannot use them in standard reports, dashboards, list views, or most declarative tools.
-They require SOQL queries on the composite key, which means you must know what you are querying for — they do not support ad-hoc querying.
+They cannot appear in standard reports, dashboards, list views, or most declarative tools.
+Queries must target the composite key, so you must know what you are looking for.
+Ad-hoc querying is not supported.
 Design the composite key carefully based on access patterns.

 When Big Objects Make Sense